PDX-ORG/pdx-mobile/docs/viewmodel.md

 ## State Exposure

 State is exposed via `state` property of type `T` where `T` is your custom data class.
-To propogate chanhes form `ViewModel` to compose UI layer use MutableState<T> get/set delegates:
+To propagate changes form `ViewModel` to compose UI layer use MutableState<T> get/set delegates:

 ```kotlin
 var state by mutableStateOf(MovesSubPageState())